datawookie/wookie-book/README.md

 # Wookie-book Format

+Derived from [Nicole Rennie's extension](https://nrennie.rbind.io/blog/pdf-quarto/making-pretty-pdf-quarto/).
+Had to make some tweaks to work for books.

 ## Installing

 This will install the extension and create an example qmd file that you can use as a starting place for your article.